Skip to content

 Keep it on across restarts

 Save your project as your Default Project, or use the self-installing td/startup.py in an Execute DAT (toggle Start and Create on). install() is idempotent, so it's safe to leave in place permanently.
-Full manual (Web-Server-DAT-by-hand) steps are in td/README.md.
+Full manual (Web-Server-DAT-by-hand) steps are in the TouchDesigner bridge folder.

 Endpoints